|

 (V.14)

-With the two daily and two Sabbath offerings, each of the lambs was accompanied
+daily and two Sabbath offerings, each of the lambs was accompanied by bread made

-by bread made from one omer (3 quarts) of fine wheat flour mixed with ¼ hin of
+from one omer (3 quarts) of fine wheat flour mixed with ¼ hin of pure olive oil,

-this Festival day, with each of the nine bullocks, the bread offering was made
+Festival day, with each of the eleven bullocks, the bread offering was made from

-This is all besides the sin offering, which was a goat.
-These were all communal
+besides the sin offering, which was a goat.
+These were all communal offerings.

-This goes along with the word spoken through Isaiah, “desisting from your own
+goes along with the word spoken through Isaiah, “desisting from your own ways,

-ways, from seeking your own pleasure, and speaking your own word” (Isaiah 58:13)
+from seeking your own pleasure, and speaking your own word” (Isaiah 58:13) on

 carry any load on the Sabbath” (Jeremiah 17:21), since any personal offerings